-§4172N.1 Audited Financial Statements of NBFIs.
+§ 4172N.1 Audited financial statements of non-bank financial institutions.
 The following rules shall govern the utilization and submission of AFS of NBFIs.

-For purposes of this Section, AFS shall include the balance sheets, income statements, statements of changes in equity, statements of cash flows and notes to financial statements which shall include among other information, disclosure of the volume of past due loans as well as loan-loss provisions.
+For purposes of this Section, AFS shall include the balance sheets, income statements, statements of changes in equity, statements of cash flows and notes to financial statements which shall include among other information, disclosure of the volume of past due loans as well as loanloss provisions.
 On the other hand, financial audit report shall refer to the AFS and the opinion of the auditor.
 The AFS of NBFIs with subsidiaries shall be presented side by side on a solo basis (parent) and on a consolidated basis (parent and subsidiaries).
-(Circular No. 540 dated 09 August 2006)